nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     - `add d/Delicious t/Corndogs i/Flour, 3.5, Cup, 0.30 s/Mix batter`

 * Items in square brackets are optional.
-  - e.g  `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` is a valid command, even though the command flag `tag/` is missing
+  - e.g  For the [add command](#add-a-recipe--add), `add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter` is a valid command, even though the command flag `tag/` is missing.

+* Items with `...` after them can be used multiple times, including zero times.
+  - e.g. For the [add command](#add-a-recipe--add)`add t/Corndogs d/Delicious i/Flour, 3.5, Cup, 0.30 s/Mix batter s/Fry` is a valid command that has two `s/` flags

 * *TITLE*, *DESCRIPTION*, *STEP*, *TAG* must be a word or sentence.
   - e.g. *TITLE* can be `I am a title`